justjam2013/homebridge-virtual-accessories/README.md

 ```

 > [!NOTE]
-> Setting the triggered state value to `false` doesn't do anything.
-To get the Security System out of the triggered state you will have to switch it to Disarmed or one of the Armed modes.
+> Setting the triggered state value to `false` will not do anything.
+To get the Security System out of the triggered state you will have to switch it to Disarmed state or one of the Armed modes.

 <span align="right">
   <h6>